-As previously announced, Northrop Grumman has entered into an Amended and Restated Agreement and Plan of Merger dated January 23, 2001, pursuant to which a wholly owned Northrop Grumman subsidiary, NNG, Inc. has offered to acquire all of the outstanding stock of Litton in exchange for cash and stock.
-Immediately prior to the acquisition of a majority of the outstanding stock of Litton, a wholly-owned subsidiary of NNG will merge with and into Northrop Grumman, in order that Northrop Grumman will become a wholly-owned subsidiary of NNG.
-That merger is referred to as the "Northrop reorganization."
-In the Northrop Grumman will become the same number of shares of the same class of capital stock of NNG.
-Outstanding options to acquire common stock of Northrop Grumman will become options to acquire common stock of NNG.
-The certificate of incorporation and bylaws of NNG will be identical, in all material respects, to the certificate of incorporation and bylaws of Northrop Grumman, and NNG will adopt a stockholder rights plan which is identical, in all material respects, to the stockholder rights plan of Northrop Grumman.
-The directors and officers of Northrop Grumman will constitute the board of directors and officers of NNG.
-Upon completion of the Northrop reorganization, the name of NNG will be changed to "Northrop Grumman Corporation" and the name of the present Northrop Grumman Corporation will be changed to "Northrop Grumman Systems Corporation."
-The common stock of Northrop Grumman following the Northrop reorganization (i.e., the NNG common stock) will be listed for trading on the NYSE, and certificates representing shares of Northrop Grumman common stock will continue to represent shares of common stock of Northrop Grumman Corporation.
-No vote of the stockholders of Northrop Grumman is required for the Northrop reorganization.
+As previously announced, Northrop Grumman (organized in January 2001 under the name NNG, Inc.) entered into an Amended and Restated Agreement and Plan of Merger dated January 23, 2001, pursuant to which it offered to acquire all of the outstanding stock of Litton Industries, Inc. ("Litton") in exchange for cash and stock.
+Effective as of midnight April 2, 2001, Northrop Grumman purchased approximately 97.3% of Litton's outstanding common stock and issued 13,000,000 shares of Northrop Grumman common stock and 3,500,000 shares of Northrop Grumman Series B Preferred Stock, pursuant to the offer.
+Immediately prior to the acquisition, Northrop Grumman became the sole stockholder of the former Northrop Grumman Corporation, which thereupon changed its name to "Northrop Grumman Systems Corporation" the ("Northrop reorganization.")
+In the Northrop reorganization, all of the outstanding shares of capital stock of the former Northrop Grumman Corporation became the same number of shares of the same class of capital stock of Northrop Grumman as the new holding company.
+Outstanding options to acquire common stock of the former Northrop Grumman Corporation became options to acquire common stock of Northrop Grumman as the new holding company.
+The certificate of incorporation and bylaws of Northrop Grumman as the new holding company are identical, in all material respects, to the certificate of incorporation and bylaws of the former Northrop Grumman Corporation, and Northrop Grumman as the new holding company has adopted a stockholder rights plan which is identical, in all material respects, to the stockholder rights plan of the former Northrop Grumman Corporation.
+The directors and officers of the former Northrop Grumman Corporation will constitute the board of directors and officers of Northrop Grumman as the new holding company.
+The common stock of Northrop Grumman as the new holding company is listed for trading on the New York Stock Exchange ("NYSE"), and certificates representing shares of the former Northrop Grumman Corporation common stock will continue to represent shares of common stock of Northrop Grumman, as the new holding company.
+No vote of the stockholders of Northrop Grumman was required for the Northrop reorganization.